shadyibrahim93/wizard-land/README.md

 🧙‍♂️ Wizards Land
-A fun and engaging wizard-themed website filled with magical games designed to entertain and captivate kids!
+A fun and engaging wizard-themed website filled with magical games designed to entertain and captivate people of all ages!
 With sparkling effects and enchanting challenges, this site makes learning and playtime a magical adventure.

 ✨ Features